top of page

 Laurel House.

-• Apr 4
+• Apr 5, 2025

 • 3 min read

-And I knew I couldn’t really compare oncology staff to a GP practice – they’re different worlds, with different expertise – but after the poor experience I’d had with my GP surgery in Glasgow, I was now wary of the unknown.
-Especially when it meant putting my life in their hands.
+I knew I couldn’t really compare oncology staff to a GP practice.
+They’re different worlds, with different expertise.
+But after the experience I’d had with my GP surgery in Glasgow, I was wary of the unknown, especially when it meant putting my life in their hands.
+These people didn’t know me, they didn’t know my quirks.
+They hadn’t seen me at my worst, or learned the shorthand of my story the way the Glasgow team had.

 Then there was Dr Aaron.
 He had that same calmness I’d felt with Dr Gillian in Glasgow – steady, approachable, and with just enough humour to remind you he was human too.